Best ways to invest £200 per month

 Investment trusts can be a natural choice

-Investment trusts have a rather old-fashioned reputation, but they are widely-used for regular savings.
-There are some big old beasts that have been serving investors well for decades, such as the £1.1 billion Monks Investment trust or the £975 million Scottish Mortgage trust.
+Investment trusts have a rather old-fashioned reputation but are widely used for regular savings.
+Some big beasts have served investors well for decades, such as the £3 billion Monks Investment Trust or the £975 million Scottish Mortgage Trust.
 There are also investment trusts investing in specific higher growth areas – the £2.5 billion Allianz Technology Trust, or the £1.3 billion Fundsmith Emerging Equities Trust.

-These are actively managed funds and the investment trust structure gives the fund manager a bit more flexibility than a normal collective fund.
-As a result, many of them have built up impressive long-term track records.
-They’re also a good option for those who want an income from their investments, because they have the ability to reserve income in good years to pay out in lean years.
-Trusts such as City of London trust has grown its payout to shareholders for over 50 years.
+These are actively managed funds, and the investment trust structure gives the fund manager a bit more flexibility than a normal collective fund.
+As a result, many have built impressive long-term track records.
+They’re also a good option for those who want an income from their investments, because they can reserve income in good years to pay out in lean years.
+For example, the City of London Trust has grown its payout to shareholders for over 50 years.

 Robo advisers are designed to make regular saving easy.
 You answer a few questions, set up a direct debit and the “robo” does all the hard work of investment selection for you.
-They’re designed to be low cost and intuitive, and don’t assume any prior knowledge of financial markets.
+They’re designed to be low-cost and intuitive and don’t assume any prior knowledge of financial markets.
 Make sure you pick one that lets you save through an ISA or SIPP wrapper.
 Well-established providers include Nutmeg or OpenMoney.
-If you want financial advice from a non-robo source, there are various services such as that of Hargreaves Lansdown.
+If you want financial advice from a non-robo source, there are various services, such as Hargreaves Lansdown.